-ENG238 TECHNICAL/PROFESSIONAL WRITING I (3 CRS.)
+ENG238 Technical/Professional Writing I (3 crs.)

 Introduces the process, techniques, and forms of technical writing.
 Students follow a writing process from research through drafting to editing for clarity and effectiveness.
-Includes using graphics to convey information, accurately documenting electronic and on-line sources, and carefully considering audience.
+Includes using graphics to convey information, accurately documenting electronic and online sources, and carefully considering audience.
 Assignments cover basic forms of technical communication such as memos, letters, resumes, instructions, abstracts, and presentations.
 A major research project in the disciplines gives students experience with the specific forms of technical or professional writing required in their academic area.
-Prerequisite: Permission of instructor.

-ENG240 WORLD LITERATURE (3 CRS.)
+ENG240 World Literature (3 crs.)

 Offers a survey of literatures in global and historical contexts.
-Readings will include at least two literary genres and at least two nations other than, but not exclusive of, England and America.
+Readings will focus on literatures produced outside England and the U.S. Over half of the texts studied will be written by non-European writers.
 Particular focus will vary according to instructor.
-Course may focus on a theme (e.g., the heroic struggle, nation and identity) or a region (e.g., the history of African literature, European literature after Descartes).
-Designed to be broader in scope than the Studies in courses in the Literary Traditions category.
-Expect to write one analytic paper.
+Course may focus on a theme (e.g., the heroic struggle, nation and identity) or a region (e.g., the history of African literature).
+Course work will include at least one analytical essay.